 GoPro’s QuickCapture feature is designed as a one-press way to power the camera up and start shooting immediately.
 There are a few tricks to using it, though.

-Here's a detailed side-by-side comparison of the GoPro HERO (2018) and the HERO5 Black.
+Here’s a detailed side-by-side comparison of the GoPro HERO (2018) and the HERO5 Black in features, capabilities, and performance.

 The new HERO (2018) and the HERO6 Black look the same, but there are lots of differences in features and capabilities.
 Here’s a detailed breakdown of how they compare.

-Here's a rundown of the video resolution, framerates, fields of view, and modes that are available on the GoPro HERO (2018).
+Here’s a rundown of the video resolutions, framerates, fields of view, and modes that are available on the GoPro HERO (2018).

-Here are some SD card recommendations for the GoPro HERO (2018).
+Here are some SD card recommendations for the GoPro HERO (2018) camera.

 Ugly water drops on the GoPro lens can really ruin the shot.
 The XClear Hydrophobic Lens Protectors are designed to solve this problem.
 Here’s my take on how well they work.